xRJ54x/Assassin-s/README.md

 This is a very early idea of an Android Application.
-It uses basic Http requests and the timing of the packets from source to destination is used to determine who your target is.
+It uses basic Http requests and the timing of the packets sent from source to destination to determine who your target is.
 You are given a target when you first open the app, it is the users job to find and "eliminate" the target.
-When you find the target, you shake your phone in the direction of the person and it pings multiple times and establishes a connection with that person.
-A 6 byte hex code is sent from the target to the source phone.
+When you find the target, you shake your phone in the direction of the target and it pings multiple times and establishes a connection with that person.
+A 6 byte hex code is sent from the target to the senders phone.
 A notification pops up on the senders phone and a new target is given.

+What is most important is getting the timing of the phone signals.
+How fast the packets should be received when you shake your phone in the direction of the person.
+If it is straight on, then the distance changed should be the amount of distance your phone has changed.
+If it is off , then it is at an angle (not straight on) and refuses to establish a connection.
+(With some leeway)